msisk23/MPC_Project/README.md

-## Building a Secure Communication Layer for Multi-Party Computing - Project Description
+## Building a Secure Communication Layer for Multi-Party Computing - Project Description (UPDATE: 10/18/2021)

 ## 1. Visions and Goals of the Project

-Our communication layer will replace Message Passing Interface (MPI), the data transfer protocol currently being used by Secrecy to perform Multi-Party Computing (MPC).
-High-level goals for this project include:
+Our communication layer will replace Message Passing Interface (MPI), the messaging protocol currently used in Secrecy:

   - Eliminate MPI dependency in Secrecy and establish standing TCP connections
-  - Implement asynchronous communication
   - Run our Secrecy prototype on a Linux Unikernel (UKL)

+MPI is very effective for HPC, which happens on a single cluster.
+However, since MPC parties are not necessarily located in the same place, an communication protocol that uses the internet (i.e. TCP) is needed.
+Additionally, Secrecy is meant to eventually be deployed on a Unikernel, which MPI is not compatible with.

 ## 2. Users and Personas of the Project

 In order for outside parties to benefit from MPC, developers will implementing this improved software.
 They will benefit from a faster communication layer that enables MPC computation of a data owner's sensitive data at an improved rate.